 These days when you leave your office, you probably take your work with you.
 Even at home, we continue to check work email, catch up on industry news, or join the latest conversation in the work group chat.
 With overwhelming schedules, it’s hard to accomplish everything on your to-do list in a single work day and it’s incredibly easy to let it edge into your everyday life.

-Concentrating on the time management of your projects can keep you on schedule at work and allow you to relax more in your free time.
-By following these tips on time management, you can find a healthy work/life balance while reducing stress.
+Concentrating on time management can keep you on schedule at work and allow you to relax more in your free time.
+By following these tips on time management, you can keep your project on schedule and find a healthy work/life balance at the same time.

-What are you trying to accomplish?
+First, figure out what you are trying to accomplish.
 What is most important?
 When is each portion of a project due?
-Create a schedule with this information.
+Then, create a schedule with this information.
 Effective time management requires you to set measurable goals with reasonable time frames.
-Goals and deadlines help to prioritize and provide you the ability to measure progress.
+Goals and deadlines help to prioritize and provide you with the ability to measure progress.

 Goal Setting Tips

 Once you’ve created a prioritized list with due dates, you need to remember to keep track of your progress.
-To do so, you will need to devise an organization strategy and set up a way to give and receive feedback.
+To do so, you will need to devise an organization strategy.
+You’ll also need to set up a way to give and receive feedback.

-Goals and progress can be tracked through Project Management software, task managers, a OneNote, Outlook reminders or any other method you think will work for you.
+Goals and progress can be tracked through project management software, task managers, a OneNote notebook, Outlook reminders or any other method you think will work for you.
 The important thing is to make sure you and your team are actively using your plan and keeping it updated.
 There’s no point creating a project schedule if you never check it and the information isn’t current.